Who is Gurstel Law Firm?

 Should I contact or pay Gurstel Law Firm?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

 The best way to handle this is to work with a professional credit repair service.
 They have deleted millions of negative items from companies like Gurstel for millions of clients nationwide.

 And they may be able to help you too.

 Will Gurstel Law Firm sue me or garnish my wages?

 When trying to collect a debt, a collection agency may resort to litigation.
 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They will help you dispute the collection account and possibly remove it from your credit report.
 It’s also possible that you never hear from or have to deal with Gurstel again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove derogatory marks from your credit history that will significantly improve your credit scores.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.